Prerequisites

 Connect your identity provider

-An identity provider (IdP) is the system that manages your user accounts and handles login — services like Azure AD (now called Microsoft Entra ID), Okta, or Google Workspace.
+An identity provider (IdP) is the system that manages your user accounts and handles login — services like Microsoft Entra ID (now called Microsoft Entra ID), Okta, or Google Workspace.
 Connecting the Orchestrator to your IdP tells it where to send users when they need to authenticate.The Orchestrator uses Identity Fabric connectors to communicate with your IdP.
 Each connector handles the protocol details — OIDC, SAML, or LDAP — so you just need to provide your provider’s credentials and endpoint information.

 - Console UI